 It is important to start teaching your young ones about swimming early.
 But not all swimming goggles will fit both adults and children.
 Children require small goggles and more durable material.
 Whether your child is just learning to swim or competing in a summer league, here are several suggestions for newcomers.

 COOLOO Kids Swim Goggles

-- THE SAFEST MATERIAL: Made from odorless and hypoallergenic silicone, the goggles are latex and PVC free, which is especially recommended for your children.
+- THE SAFEST MATERIAL: Made from odorless silicone, the goggles are latex and PVC free, which is especially recommended for your children.
 Give your children these goggles that can stay steadily during each and every water-based activity!

 Don’t let the bright colors and cheap graphics fool you, COOLOO goggles are reliable and simple enough for a child to understand.
 And with odorless, hypoallergenic silicone, you won’t need to worry about exposing your child to harmful chemicals.